Safe-Driving Technologies Available for Cars That Help Prevent Accidents in 2024

 Lane Departure Warnings

-This technology uses cameras to keep track of the car’s position inside the lane markings.
-If you begin to drift without using a turn signal, the system will sound an alarm to get your attention back on the road and prevent a potential sideswipe accident.
+This technology uses cameras to monitor the carโ€™s position within the lane markings.
+If you begin to drift without using your turn signal, the system will sound an alarm to bring your attention back to the road and prevent a potential sideswipe accident.
 This technology is particularly helpful for drivers who might have momentary lapses in concentration.
-Some versions of this technology can also take control of the vehicle, ensuring it stays within the lane.
+Some versions of this technology can also take control of the vehicle to help guide it back toward the center of the lane.

 Forward Collision System

-Many people end up in rear-end accidents simply because they aren’t focusing on the road.
+Many people end up in rear-end accidents simply because they arenโ€™t focusing on the road.
 They might be looking at the other side of the road or looking down at their phones while driving.
-Forward collision systems are a saving grace in these situations.
+Forward collision systems are particularly helpful in these situations.

 FCS uses sensors to monitor the distance between the car and the vehicle in front.
 If the system detects a closing distance that suggests an imminent collision, it will typically warn the driver with an audible or visual alert.
 In some advanced systems, FCW can even initiate automatic braking to further mitigate the impact of a crash.